alexander-hamme/Tadpole-Tracker/README.md

 - recent work is on the "dev" branch of this project.
 The main tracking code is in the SinglePlateTracker class, located [here](src/main/java/sproj/tracking/).

-- the thesis paper for this project is also available [in this repository](/paper/senior_thesis.pdf).
+- the thesis paper I wrote for this project is available [here](/paper/senior_thesis.pdf).

+- Right now I'm also working on translating it to C++ to run speed benchmarks against the Java code.
+That code is in [this repository](https://github.com/alexander-hamme/Tadpole-Tracker-Cpp).

-- While I am primarily conducting my research in Java at the moment, I will eventually translate it to Python as well, to allow wider access for biology researchers and developers to use and hack in the future.
+I may eventually translate the code to Python too, to create wider access for fellow hackers and biology researchers to use for their own projects / research in the future.
+However, the Python code is much slower than Java.
+Even with a good GPU it is barely fast enough for real-time tracking (on a GTX 1070 GPU the Yolo network inference runs at 19 fps).
 The Python code is functional but requires more work before it can be fully released.
-Some of it is available [here](https://github.com/alexander-hamme/Tadpole-Tracker-Python).
+Some of it is available [in this repository](https://github.com/alexander-hamme/Tadpole-Tracker-Python).

-- I am also currently working on translating my system to C++ now, in [this respository](https://github.com/alexander-hamme/Tadpole-Tracker-Cpp).

 -----